Accepting plays for Script Club

 Please contact Membership Programs Manager, Alayna Jacqueline Barnes, firstname.lastname@example.org, with any questions about this program.

-OCTOBER SCRIPT COLLECTION Sign-ups for October's script collection as a reader are below
+SCRIPT CLUB COLLECTION Sign-ups for the coming month's script collections as a reader are below

 Script Club Playwrights